gut-leben-in-deutschland/bericht/content/10/report.en.md

 10-02-a
 ```

-The picture provided by this indicator is far from positive. **Biodiversity and the state of the environment** **deteriorated to a statistically significant extent** in Germany between 2003 and 2013 when we take into account the average of all forms of land use – agricultural land, settlements, forests, etc.
+Trends in **Biodiversity and the state of the environment** in Germany are far from positive.
+The indicator **deteriorated** in Germany between 2003 and 2014.
+This negative trend has been statistically significant.
+This holds true for the average of all forms of land use – agricultural land, settlements, forests, etc.

 ```chart
 10-02-b
 ```

-Almost one third of the targets set by the **federal government in its Sustainable Development Strategy** (*Nachhaltigkeitsstrategie*) and in the ** National Strategy on Biological Diversity** (*Nationale Strategie zur biologischen Vielfalt*) were missed.
-The state of **agricultural land**, **coastlines and seas** is particularly critical, but biodiversity and **the quality of forests** is much better, with 87 per cent of the target being hit in 2013.
+The targets set by the **federal government in its Sustainable Development Strategy** (*Nachhaltigkeitsstrategie*) and in the **National Strategy on Biological Diversity** (*Nationale Strategie zur biologischen Vielfalt*) were missed by one third.
+The state of **agricultural land**, **coastlines and seas** is particularly critical, but biodiversity and **the quality of forests** is much better, with 84 per cent of the target being hit in 2014.

 <!-- GovernmentMeasures start -->